-I stand for the basics of human rights, including but not limited to disability rights, queer and trans rights, worker's rights, racial equality and equity, feminism, class solidarity, environmental justice, intersectionality, and working in good faith.
+I stand for the basics of human rights, including but not limited to disability rights, queer and trans rights, workers' rights, immigrant rights, racial equality and equity, feminism, class solidarity, environmental justice, intersectionality, and working in good faith.
 These are not actions in themselves, but the way I view problems and how to solve them.
-Below is a list of what I want to achieve based on those perspectives.
+What I want to achieve is based on those perspectives.

 Is there something missing from my platform?
 Contact me here!
 Want to get updates when I add something?
 Sign up here!